Qasim-Rokeeb/farcaster-arcade/README.md

 -   Replace the placeholder address (`0x000...`) with your public Ethereum wallet address.

 ### Step 4: Install Dependencies
 Install all the necessary packages using npm.
+This will install the specific versions listed in `package-lock.json` to ensure stability.

 ```bash
 npm install